IsaacJrTypes/TNTGithubDemo/README.md

 # TNTGithubDemo
-This is a test repo
+This is a test reprository for internship